The Average Rent in Australia 2024-2025

 Sydney, New South Wales

-Behind Canberra, Sydney comes in as the second most expensive city for renters in Australia.
-The average rent in Sydney is $600 for houses and $490 for units.
-Although rent prices fell in Sydney during the pandemic, the rental market has rebounded and prices are rising again.
-Units are up 4.3% and houses are up 9.1% vs last year.
+Behind Sydney, Canberra comes in as the second most expensive city for renters in Australia.
+The average rent in Canberra is $680 for houses and $550 for units.
+Currently the rental prices for units and houses are decreasing in Canberra.
+Units are down1.8% and houses are down 0.7% vs last year.

 Darwin, Northern Territory

-Darwin has some of the highest average rent in the nation, and ties with Sydney for the second most expensive city for renters in Australia.
+Darwin has some of the highest average rent in the nation, and ties with Canberra for the second most expensive city for renters in Australia.
 During the pandemic, rental prices for new houses and units rose dramatically - up 14.6% for houses, and 13.2% for units.
-However, since December 2021, the average rent in darwin has begun to level off.
-Darwin was the only location in Australia between September & December 2021 that saw the average rent for houses drop from $620 to $600 per week.
-The price for units saw only a slight increase of $5 more per week for an average rent of $480 per week.
+However, since September 2024, the average rent in Darwin has begun to level off.
+The average rent in Darwin is $680 for houses and $550 for units.

-While once considered one of the most affordable cities in Australia, Hobart is now the third most expensive city for renters in Australia.
-The average rent in Hobart is around $500 a week for a house, while the average rent for a unit in Hobart will cost you $428.
-This is due to a growing rental shortage which has led to the lowest vacancy rates seen in Hobart since 2018-19.
-This means that landlords can charge what they like as renters scramble to nail down a tenancy agreement before the property is scooped up by other renters.
+While once considered one of the most affordable cities in Australia, Perth is now the third most expensive city for renters in Australia.
+The average rent in Perth is around $660 a week for a house, while the average rent for a unit in Perth will cost you $570.

 What Are the Most Affordable Cities for Renters in Australia?